 Do not respond to money requests or offers of free help

 There is a risk that there may be may be predators on our online services, just like any online space.
-Don’t be drawn in by pleas for help which may not be .
+Don’t be drawn in by pleas for help which may not be genuine .
 There’s no reason for you to provide someone with your bank account details or lend money.
-If a forum user asks for money or your bank account details stop all contact and report it to Gingerbread.
-Also, don’t fall for offers of help such as when someone is offering free legal advice or representation.
+If a forum user asks for money or your bank account details stop all contact and email us to report it.
+Also, don’t fall for offers of help such as someone is offering free legal advice or representation.

 Get to know people and take your time